2024 Saudi Arabian Grand Prix – Getting Around Guide

 What to see & do in Jeddah

-- Discover traditional life in the Old Quarter (Al Balad): Many of the ancient buildings (made from coral) may be in a poor state of repair and it’s easy to get lost in the narrow streets, but a visit to Al Balad is the best way to experience traditional life in Jeddah.
+Many of the ancient buildings (made from coral) may be in a poor state of repair and it’s easy to get lost in the narrow streets, but a visit to Al-Balad is the best way to experience traditional life in Jeddah.
 Traders from all over the Middle East, Africa, and Asia offer their wares – everything from spices to handmade jewellery and traditional clothing – in the many market areas scattered throughout the old quarter, the largest of which is called Souq Al Alawi.
 Don’t forget to bring your best haggling skills!
 Al Balad is also home to several museums and one of the city’s oldest houses of worship, the Al Rahma Mosque.

-- Go for a walk on the Corniche: A promenade that runs 30 km along the Red Sea coastline in Jeddah, the Corniche has been transformed in recent years into one of the city’s best attractions with parks, beaches, and cafes.
+A promenade that runs 30.0 km (18.6 mi) along the Red Sea coastline in Jeddah, the Corniche has been transformed in recent years into one of the city’s best attractions with parks, beaches, and cafes.
 As well as being home to the new Jeddah Corniche Circuit, the promenade is a great place for a leisurely walk at sunset.
-At the northern end, the Al Rahma Mosque, which sits on stilts and seems to float on the water, is worth a visit.
-To the south, King Fahd’s Fountain is the largest in the world and shoots water over 250 metres into the air – coming after dark for the full, illuminated effect.
+To the south, King Fahd’s Fountain is the largest in the world and sprays water over 250 metres into the air – coming after dark for the full, illuminated effect.

-- And so much more: If you’ve got some more time to explore the local area, there’s no shortage of things to do and fascinating places worth visiting on a day trip.
-Hop on a charter boat for a day on the Red Sea – the warm water is perfect for diving and there are several shipwrecks to explore off the coast of Jeddah – or make your own pilgrimage to the holy city of Mecca, which is only 100 km inland.
+If you’ve got some more time to explore the local area, there’s no shortage of things to do and fascinating places worth visiting on a day trip.
+Hop on a charter boat for a day on the Red Sea – the warm water is perfect for diving and there are several shipwrecks to explore off the coast of Jeddah – or make your own pilgrimage to the holy city of Mecca, which is only 100.0 km (62.1 mi) inland.
 Other day trips worth considering include a visit to the lunar landscapes of Moon Mountain or the city of Taif, which sits at an elevation of 1900 metres above sea level.